evilmonkeys/odinrecipes/README.md

 This is going to be the first project to exhibit the basic html formatting skills I've learned.
 When this is complete I should be able to navigate the command prompt with a basic skill level.
 I will also be demonstrating how to use git during the page editing process.

+--UPDATE--

+So, I finished everything set forth in this first project.
+I really wish I could make it look better but that will come in time.
+Each page I manually built the HTML boilerplate (not using the cheat function in Sublime).
+After each major change, I added and committed to git with a message as to what changes I made and why.
+Tried following the "commit early, commit often" or the atomic commit strategy.
+It's easier to roll back to a previous iteration if you haven't made MASSIVE changes between commits.
+While I'll say that it's frustrating to be doing such basic things currently, the practice is helping cement the syntax in my head.